telexyz/kim/project/README.md

 - ^^^^^ using 16-bit datatype (float16, uint16) is enough to store an inner_dim
 - Since the width of a matrix is 15, so the optimized techniques for general matmuls won't work well

+=> next conv will x128 times heavier than the first conv => next conv will x256 times heavier than the second conv => next conv will x512 times heavier than the third conv

+=> Need to optimze conv in general.

 ## Video report
 https://docs.google.com/presentation/d/1eldoC_dfDi1ukoNL2t4Bz31Swmwn7sv6u5lDqxseEo4/edit